Erasiel/algds-eng/exercises/exercises_03_divide_and_conquer.md

     # TODO
 ```

 Example: if $n=m=2$, the answer is 2.
-We can either start by moving up, followed by a right move, or start with a right move, followed by a move up.
+We can either start by moving down, followed by a right move, or start with a right move, followed by a move down.

 ---